mustapha60/SQL_data_engineering_projects/README.md

 ## 📊 SQL Data Engineering Project

-A beginner‑friendly **data engineering pipeline** built using SQL to demonstrate core skills in data ingestion, cleaning, transformation, and analytics.
-This project is designed as part of my learning journey toward becoming a **Data Engineer**.
+A **data engineering pipeline** built using SQL to demonstrate core skills in data ingestion, cleaning, transformation, and analytics.
 Click the project name below to view the tools i used to build this.

 ### [1.EDA](/1.11%20lesson/) Exploratory analysis